Adopt a bald eagle nest, watch a bald eagle family grow

 Since then, in one of the greatest conservation successes our country has seen, the population has rebounded.
 The banning of DDT and other restrictions has allowed the bald eagle to thrive once again.
 About the same time as the bald eagle was being delisted federally from the Endangered Species list in 2007, successfully fledged bald eagles took flight in Dane County.
 They have continued to thrive but they still face major threats such as lead poisoning and car and train collisions.

 Madison Audubon is launching a new citizen science program in partnership with the Wisconsin Department of Natural Resources that seeks to better understand how bald eagles are doing in Dane County.
 Participants adopt a bald eagle nest and visit it once per week for an hour each time, starting in February when adults begin repairing or building nests.
 During that hour, volunteers will observe and document the presence of young and what the family is doing.
 Weekly visits continue until the young fledge.
 All volunteers will attend a 2.5 hour training that involves an indoor, introductory component as well as a field component.

 The WDNR conducts an activity flight in early spring to observe eggs and chicks in the nests, but does not have the staff or funding to return to the nests to know whether the young successfully fledge.
 With your help, we can answer the questions about bald eagle nest productivity in Dane County!

 Notes and participant requirements:

 - No experience is necessary!
-We will host a training session in late January or early February to teach participants about bald eagle nesting and behavior around the nest, how to document observations and use the datasheet, and safety protocols.
+We will host a training session on January 20 to teach participants about bald eagle nesting and behavior around the nest, how to document observations and use the datasheet, and safety protocols.